savob/savobajic.ca/content/projects/extracurricular/zephyr.md

 come from the rider(s) electronics are used extensively in secondary systems; such as collection and processing of vehicle data (e.g. speed) and lighting for safety (these lights are akin to a road-legal vehicles).

-Until the present the team has not any custom system for this, relying on off the shelf lights and speedometers, last year I managed to design a custom lighting circuit board which would allow us to properly drive the high-power LEDs we use for lighting by maintaining a constant current through the connected load.
-Looking to iterate on it this year I concluded it required significant redesign for two main reasons: size and efficiency.
+Until 2019 the team did not have any custom system for this, relying on off the shelf lights and speedometers, except the previous year I managed to design a custom lighting circuit board which would allow us to properly drive the high-power LEDs we use for lighting by maintaining a constant current through the connected load.
+Looking to iterate on it for Zephyr I concluded it required significant redesign for two main reasons: size and efficiency.

+## Lighting Design

 The issue of size and efficiency were solved with a transition from using simple (resistors and transistors) through-hole components to regulate the LEDs to a switching mode power supply composed of mostly surface mount